Murray State Racers baseball: History

 Murray State baseball reached national prominence in the 1970s under coach Johnny Reagan.
 The team won or shared 11 conference titles during his 36-year tenure from 1958 to 1993, which included 27 straight winning seasons and its first two NCAA Division I Baseball Championship appearances in 1975 and 1979.
 Murray State's 1975 team finished the season with a 40–9 record, was ranked No. 23 in Division I and led the nation in batting average (.332).
-The 1979 team (27–10–2), ranked 17th in Division I, came one win from advancing to the College World Series.
+The 1979 team (27–10–2), ranked 17th in Division I, came one win from advancing to the College World Series (now officially the Men's College World Series).
 Murray State's 1973 (19th) and 1974 (28th) teams also finished the season ranked in the NCAA poll.

 Notable Murray State baseball alumni include Pat Jarvis, Jack Perconte, and Kirk Rueter.
 The team was known as the Thoroughbreds until 2014, even though the university had adopted the nickname of Racers.

 In 2025, the Racers made it to their first Super Regional, upsetting teams in the Oxford Regional to make it to that point.
-From the Super Regional, they defeated the Duke Blue Devils in the series 2-1 to advance to the College World Series for the first time in program history.
+From the Super Regional, they defeated the Duke Blue Devils in the series 2-1 to advance to the Men's College World Series for the first time in program history.